 - The Strand (southern end), Tauranga.
 Two AC chargers.
-This site is New Zealand’s first dedicated solar fed electric vehicle charge site and is free to use (currently funded by Trustpower).
+This site is New Zealand’s first dedicated solar fed electric vehicle charge site and is free to use (currently funded by Trustpower) - bring your own cable.

 - Tauranga Crossing Shopping Centre, The Lakes.
 Four free AC chargers located outside Look Sharp.

-National charging network: If you are travelling regionally or nationally Plugshare has a website and a Mobile App that you can download, which lists where all the public chargers are.
-Similarly, you can view a map of existing and planned charging stations at Charge.
+If you are travelling regionally or nationally Plugshare has a website and a Mobile App that you can download, which lists where all the public chargers are.
+Similarly, you can view a map of existing and planned charging stations at Charge Net NZ.

 A regional project is underway (early 2017) to establish a Bay of Plenty charging network that connects the main business centres throughout the Bay as well as tourist destinations supporting stress free travel.